Skip to content

-If you have wired EarPods lying around, they can act as a remote shutter for your iPhone.
-Simply plug them in – using an adapter if necessary – and press either the volume up or down button on the inline remote to take a picture.
-It’s a convenient way to capture steady shots, especially for selfies or night photography, and it works even when the headphones aren’t in use.
-Unfortunately, AirPods don’t have this capability, but you can still use Siri on AirPods to assist with camera commands.
-Speaking of which…
+If you’ve got a pair of wired EarPods lying around, they can act as a simple remote shutter.
+Plug them in – using an adapter if necessary – and press either volume button on the inline remote to take a picture.
+It’s particularly useful for steady shots or selfies, and it works even when you’re not listening to audio.

 Teach Siri the “say cheese” shortcut